satendra4u/objectdetections/README.md

-Lets talk about RPN which is the main differentiating factor between Fast RCNN and Faster RCNN model, in fast RCNN or RCNN model the biggest challange was to come up regions proposals faster and pass on to connected layer to define the feature vectors and then pass on to CNN to classify those regions.
+Lets talk about **RPN** which is the main differentiating factor between **Fast RCNN and Faster RCNN model**, in **fast RCNN or RCNN model** the biggest challange was to come up regions proposals faster and pass on to **connected layer to define the feature vectors** and then pass on to CNN to classify those regions.
 To come up with the faster approach for region proposals.
-Below is one of the faster approach:
+Below is one of the better approach:

-Proposing region proposal network (RPN) which is a fully convolutional network that generates proposals with various scales and aspect ratios.
-The RPN implements the terminology of neural network with attention to tell the object detection (Fast R-CNN) where to look.
+Proposing **region proposal network (RPN)** which is a **fully convolutional network** that generates proposals with various scales and aspect ratios.
+The RPN implements the terminology of **neural network** with attention to tell the **object detection (Fast R-CNN)** where to look.

 Rather than using pyramids of images (i.e. multiple instances of the image but at different scales) or pyramids of filters (i.e. multiple filters with different sizes), there is a concept of anchor boxes.
 An anchor box is a reference box of a specific scale and aspect ratio.
 With multiple reference anchor boxes, then multiple scales and aspect ratios exist for the single region.
 This can be thought of as a pyramid of reference anchor boxes.
 Each region is then mapped to each reference anchor box, and thus detecting objects at different scales and aspect ratios.